oddnetworks/oddworks/services/identity/README.md

 ### query({role: 'identity', cmd: 'verify'}, payload)

-Verify the JWT to ensure it was signed correctly and the network and device exist.
+Verify the JWT to ensure it was signed correctly and the channel and platform exist.

 **Payload**